Strangulating Lipomas in Horses

-Strangulating lipomas in horses tends to occur acutely and rapidly, and they can have post-operative complication.
+Strangulating lipomas in horses tends to occur acutely and rapidly, and they can have post-operative complications.

 Horse colicking due to strangulating lipoma

 For every equine veterinarian who has ever had to deal with a colicky horse writhing on the ground in unrelenting pain, one of the foremost possibilities on a list of differential diagnoses is a strangulating lipoma.
-This is particularly relevant to horses from mid-teens to aged horses, with geldings especially vulnerable to this condition.
+This is particularly relevant for mid-teens to aged horses, with geldings especially vulnerable to this condition.

 How Does a Strangulating Obstruction Form?